 The hotel in detail

-The form of the building comprises a ‘podium’ that spans across the 6m change of level between Davey Street and Despard/ Brooke Streets and rises some 17m above Davey Street.
+The form of the building comprises a ‘podium’ that spans across the 6m change of level between Davey Street and Despard/Brooke Streets and rises some 17m above Davey Street.
 This element of the building is highly detailed and activated with high levels of movement anticipated and visible through extensive glazing.
-Significant cut outs in the building, including off Brooke Street and above the entry level on Davey Street, make activity and movement even more highly visible.
+Significant excisions in the building, including off Brooke Street and above the entry level on Davey Street, make activity and movement even more highly visible.
 The scale of the ‘podium’ establishes a relationship with adjoining smaller scale multi-story buildings such as the Hobart City Council building.
 Floors within the podium accommodate entry and reception functions as well as a wide range of hotel amenities (such as the swimming pool, day spa, and the like), a hotel restaurant and public cafe and delivery and parking entry functions.
 95 car parking spaces are accommodated below ground.

-The triangular prismatic ‘roof’ structure forms a signature for the building and accommodates photovoltaic panels, angled for optimum performance.
+The prismatic ‘roof’ structure forms a signature for the building and accommodates photovoltaic panels, angled for optimum performance.